microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/synchronization-overview.md

 ### Authorization

-To work with the Microsoft Entra synchronization APIs, Microsoft Graph supports the following granular permissions:
+To work with the Microsoft Entra ID synchronization APIs, Microsoft Graph supports the following granular permissions:

 - Synchronization.Read.All
 - Synchronization.ReadWrite.All